radumarias/rencfs/README.md

 # Security

-- Safety on process kill (or crash): all writes to encrypted content is done in a tmp file and then using `mv` to move to destination. the `mv` operation is atomic as it's using `rename()` which is atomic as per specs, see [here](https://pubs.opengroup.org/onlinepubs/009695399/functions/rename.html) `That specification requires that the action of the function be atomic.`
 - Phantom reads: reading older content from a file, this is not possible.
-While writing, data is kept in a buffer and tmp file and on releasing the file handle we write the new content to the file (as per above the tmp file is moved into place with `mv`).
-  After that, we reset all opened readers so any reads after that will pick up the new content.
+Data is written in WAL and periodically flushed to file.
+This ensures data integrity and maintain changes order.
   One problem that may occur is if we do a truncate we change the content of the file, but the process is killed before we write the metadata with the new filesize.
 In this case, next time we mount the system, we are still seeing the old filesize.
 However, the content of the file could be bigger, and we read until the old size offset, se we would not